Top Free Computer Classes for Seniors

 We’ve put together a list of some easy-to-use online programs for seniors wanting to learn more.
 Additionally, classes make it easy enough that anyone can learn.

 Age is no limitation, check some of these programs out and discover the right one for you.

-The Skillful Senior is a great tool for anyone new to computers.
-Calling their product “Quick, Easy, and Fun” the computer skills program uses easy-to-understand tutorials.
+The Skillful Senior is an excellent tool for anyone new to computers.
+Calling their product “Quick, Easy, and Fun,” the computer skills program uses easy-to-understand tutorials.
 Starting with the basics of using a mouse and keyboard.
-Also, typing games make learning fun, providing practice skills and improve your typing speed.
+Also, typing games make learning fun, providing practice skills, and improve your typing speed.

 The Senior’s Guide to Computers

 Senior’s Guide to Computers uses a different approach to learning.
 Using examples, pictures, and videos to teach users how computers work.

 The step-by-step instructions are more than just learning how a mouse and keyboard work.
 The author has been working with computers since 1979.
 As a web developer, his experience offers to teach on information for a more intermediate user.

 Learn about web browsers, computer security, backing up data, hardware, and software.
 Setting up a computer for individuals with vision, hearing, or other disabilities is done quickly with this program.

 The creator of the website, Teach an Old Dog New Tricks, suggests that learning starts with Microsoft Word.
 Offering 70+ hours of free computer training.
 Each Word training video and tutorials are short, making it easier to learn specifics.